GoogleCloudPlatform/terraform-sample-tools/tools/magic-modules-tftools/README.md

   }
   ```

-  Thus, in your `filename.tf` file, you can include the something like the following:
+  Therefore, in your `filename.tf` file, you can include something like the following, where the name of the bucket isn't globally unique:

   ```
   resource "google_compute_backend_bucket" "static" {